Estimated Reading Time: 7 Minutes

-Let’s give you some ideas on what to do with a tiny townhouse backyard.
-Property in Costa Rica is becoming more expensive now, and developers leave less and less space for a private backyard.
-With a small budget, it is possible to turn the tiny Costa Rican townhouse backyard into an oasis.
+Let’s give you some ideas on what to do with a tiny townhouse backyard or an apartment balcony.
+Property in Costa Rica is becoming more expensive, and developers are leaving less and less space for a private backyard.
+Nonetheless, with a small budget, it is possible to turn the tiny Costa Rican townhouse backyard into an oasis.

-Turning a tiny backyard in a Costa Rican townhouse into a true oasis is less about size and more about intention.
+Turning a tiny backyard in a Costa Rican townhouse or an apartment’s balcony into a true oasis is less about size and more about intention.
 With the country’s lush biodiversity, warm climate, and indoor-outdoor lifestyle, even the smallest outdoor space can become a peaceful retreat that feels far removed from urban density.
-The key lies in thoughtful design, strategic planting, and creating a sensory experience that connects you to nature.
+The key lies in thoughtful design, strategic planting, and the creation of a sensory experience that connects you to nature.

 Equally important is how you use the ground space.
 In a compact backyard, every square meter should serve a purpose.
 Rather than cluttering the area with bulky furniture, opt for built-in seating or streamlined pieces that can double as storage.
 A small wooden deck or stone patio can define the space and make it feel intentional.
 Natural materials—such as teak, bamboo, or local stone—help blend the design with the surrounding environment, reinforcing the feeling of being immersed in nature.